On Higher regulators of Siegel varieties: Abstract

 \section{Abstract}

-We construct classes in the middle degree plus one motivic cohomology of the Siegel variety of almost any dimension.
+Inspired by Beilinson conjectures, we construct classes in the middle degree plus one motivic cohomology of the Siegel Shimura variety of almost any dimension.
 We compute their image by Beilinson's higher regulator in terms of Rankin-Selberg type automorphic integrals.
-In the case of $\GSp(6)$, using results of Pollack and Shah, we relate the integral to a non-critical special value of a degree $8$ spin $L$-function.
+Our construction generalises the one for $\GSp(4)$ in \cite{lemmarf} and for $\GSp(6)$ in \cite{CLRGSp6}.
+For Siegel varieties associated to small genus symplectic groups, we also show how these integrals unfold.